 In addition there is a color draft plotter located on the 5th floor that does high speed B&W and color prints on 36” wide paper as well as a 42” wide semi-gloss plotter and a 42” wide Bristol paper plotter for really high quality plots.

 On the 6th floor there are 47 Ultimaker 3D printers and on the 7th floor we have 2 high end 3D Printers and two free open filament 3D printers.
 Learn more about 3D printing here.

 If you are plotting your document to the plotter, you need to first Print a PDF, and then follow the “Plotting Required Workflow”.
 If you plot directly from your original application, you will not be granted a reimbursement for plotting mistakes that may occur.

-Only school provided paper can be used in the B&W/color photocopiers, Mylar printers, the color draft plotter, and all HP Z6800, T7100 and T7200 plotting devices.
+Only school provided paper can be used in the B&W/color photocopiers, Mylar printers, and pre-loaded plotters.
 I understand that I may not remove paper from these devices, and if I do, I will be fined on a per incident basis.

 Only school provided paper and pre-approved specialty papers are allowed in the Manual Feed plotters.
 For a comprehensive list of approved papers refer to the Manual Feed plotter website

 Only approved materials can be cut or etched in the laser cutters.
 For a comprehensive list of approved materials, refer to the signage located in the laser cutter rooms.
 Please consult with staff if you have questions about a material.